 How it applies to managers: Are you building accountability into your team?
 Is it clear who owns a project or task?

 When you don't set clear accountability, it's much less likely a task will be done well nor done on time.
 When that happens, you spend more time on the project and miss out on the opportunity to empower your team.
 Remember to always be clear who has the monkey - this makes time and priority management easier for everyone.

 When you manage a team, you are now responsible for many other people.
 Their combined productivity is significantly greater than your own.
 That means you must think hard about how you can be a multiplier for them instead of just a linear, individual contributor.

-Where once you had a straight forward measurement of your productivity based on what you produced, now you must look at the complex effects of how things you do can impact your entire team.
-That's at the heart of the multiplier mindset, which you can see a great concrete look at how it works for an engineering manager on this Youtube video.
+Where once you had a straightforward measurement of your productivity based on what you produced, now you must look at the complex effects of how things you do can impact your entire team.
+That's at the heart of the multiplier mindset - you can take a great concrete look at how it works for an engineering leader on this Youtube video (also embedded above).

 Using an app that brings the structure for you will save you a lot of headaches and missed opportunities because you forgot or couldn't focus as well in the moment of a meeting.
 This can take the form of your To Do List app, a basic notes app, your CRM, or a tool to manage your team (like Lighthouse).
 All of them can help organize the information for use later when you need it again and are able to actually take action on it.

 How it applies to managers: With all the context switching you have to do each day, and all the meetings you get pulled into, your only hope to stay on top of everything is to be organized.